CIIR participates in the 26th Global Health Conference in Baltimore, United States

 CIIR is in the process of obtaining Planetree international certification, which recognizes health institutions committed to excellence in care quality and the promotion of person-centered care.
 This process reinforces the consolidation of the humanized model already adopted by the Center, aligning its practices with the most advanced global references in care and rehabilitation.

-According to CIIR's management, participation in the meeting reinforces the institution's commitment to aligning with international trends in care quality and innovation in public health.
-“Being at this event is an opportunity to show how the work done in Pará dialogues with the best practices in the world, reaffirming our commitment to care that values people, science, and results,” highlighted the executive director, Rejane Xavier, who also extends her thanks to the government of Pará, via Sespa.
+According to CIIR's management, participation in the meeting reinforces the institution's commitment to align with international trends in care quality and public health innovation.
+"Being at this event is an opportunity to show how the work done in Pará dialogues with the best practices in the world, reaffirming our commitment to care that values people, science, and results," emphasized Executive Director Rejane Xavier, who also extends her gratitude to the government of Pará, via Sespa.

 CIIR's participation in the Planetree Conference for the third time represents another milestone in the Center's trajectory, which consolidates itself as a national reference in rehabilitation and comprehensive care for people with disabilities within the Unified Health System (SUS).

 This year, the event takes on special significance by increasing the international visibility of public health, inclusion, and rehabilitation policies developed in the state of Pará.
-Furthermore, it highlights the prominence of Pará in global agendas, especially those that resonate with the important international event that will be hosted in Belém next November.
+Furthermore, it highlights the leadership of Pará in global agendas, especially those that dialogue with the important international event that will be hosted in Belém next November.

 The Planetree World Forum continues until Thursday, October 16, with a program focused on the exchange of experiences and the appreciation of transformative practices that inspire humanization in health services worldwide.